qtgql/qtgql/docs/dev/architecture.md

 They exist for as long as one operation is using them otherwise they are deleted and once an operation is instantiated a new instance would get created.

-## Memoized fields - (Basic caching)
+## Memoized fields—(Basic caching)
 - Concrete fields are cached on the concrete instances.
-- The concrete field type doesn't always (actually mostly doesn't) matches it's proxied type.
+- The concrete field type doesn't always (actually mostly doesn't) match its proxied type.
-- Concrete fields that have arguments are cached by arguments to avoid unwanted updates check [](../server-requirements.md#pure-fields) for more  details.
+- Concrete fields that have arguments are cached by arguments to avoid unwanted updates check [server-requirements](../server-requirements.md#pure-fields) for more details.

 ## Garbage collection
 TBD